KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 - PWAs can provide a more integrated experience.
 - PWAs can reach anyone, anywhere, on any device

-## SPA

-SPA is a single page applications.It does not make requests to server for every URL requests.You can use modern framework to create SPAs i.e Angular.
-Angular has Routing functionality to create SPA.Also it offers SSR(Server Side Rendering) which supports SPA

 Angular consists of a collection of JavaScript libraries that we can use for building highly performant and scalable web applications.
 The architecture of an Angular application is based on a hierarchical representation of components.
 Components are the fundamental building blocks of an Angular application.
 They represent and control a particular portion of a web page called the `view`.

 An Angular Application has one AppComponent,by convention.Each component in the tree can communicate and interact with its siblings using API defined by each one.